High FOC In Bowhunting | It’s About Impact

 Except Ed was regularly killing Asiatic buffalo, including exit holes, and he had a couple rhino’s, with a bow, as a kicker.

-So, I jumped off the bridge and never looked back.
+So, I jumped off the bridge with high FOC arrow builds and never looked back.
 What did I have to lose?

 The broadhead and arrow kill the animal.